IOTechSystems/xrt-examples/AzureSphere/README.md

 This tutorial shows how to build a connected IoT application using IOTech Edge XRT deployed on an Azure Sphere Guardian 100 module.
 For this tutorial the XRT application is used to communicate with a Modus TCP/IP Device ([Damocles2 Mini](https://www.hw-group.com/device/damocles2-mini)), reading data values which are then sent to its digital twin running on Azure IoT Hub.
 Via the digital twin commands can also be sent back to the Modbus Device connected to the Guardian Module.

+The tutorial is split into two parts.
+Part 1 describes how to create an XRT application that can send data from the Modbus device connected to the Guardian 100 to Azure IoT Hub and receive commands in the reverse direction.
+Part two show how to interact with wthe Modbus Device via Azure Digital Twins.

+## Part 1

-## Prerequisites
+### Prerequisites

 1. All hands-on and setup are based on either Windows and Visual Studio or Linux (Ubuntu 20.4) and [Visual Studio Code](https://code.visualstudio.com/download})
 2. Up to date Visual Studio and [Azure Sphere SDK](https://docs.microsoft.com/en-us/azure-sphere/install/install-sdk?pivots=visual-studio#azure-sphere-sdk-for-visual-studio) for Visual Studio are installed on your host PC
 3. Either [ModbusPal](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) Java Modbus simulator installed on your Windows or Linux host PC, or a Damocles2 Mini connected by wired EtherNet to Guardian 100 module
-4. Azure IoT Hub setup (see instructions, attached pdf ?)
+4. Azure IoT Hub setup (insert link to XRT Azure Sphere User Guide)
-5. Guardian 100 module hardware claimed by AzureSphere Cloud Tenant
+5. Guardian 100 module hardware claimed by Azure Sphere Cloud Tenant

-## Hardware
+### Hardware
 This tutorial can be used with the Avnet Guardian 100 Azure Sphere module.

 The Guardian 100 is a wireless edge module that uses Azure Sphere to deliver secure connectivity to devices.
 It includes Avnet Azure Sphere MT3620 module and connects to existing equipment via Ethernet or USB.
 Guardian-enabled devices also receive automatic security updates through the Azure Sphere Security Service.

 ![Guardian 100](Guardian100.png)

-## XRT for Azure Sphere Development Process
+### XRT for Azure Sphere Development Process

-XRT enables users to created connected Azure Sphere applications for a range of industrial protocols (e.g. Modbus, BACNet, OPC UA etc).
+XRT enables users to create connected Azure Sphere applications for a range of industrial protocols (e.g. Modbus, BACNet, OPC UA etc).
 XRT provides users with the ability to create IoT applications by easily configuring a set of “deployment ready” components.
-XRT application development is supported by IOTech Device Configuration Tool (DCT) which is a graphical tool that enables the definition and creation configuration files called Device Profiles which are used to define new OT device endpoint types and their properties.
+XRT application development is supported by the IOTech Device Configuration Tool (DCT) which is a graphical tool that enables the definition and creation configuration files called Device Profiles which are used to define new OT device endpoint types and their properties.
 The tool can be accessed as an online service at [Device Configuration Tool](https://dct.iotechsys.com/).

-The process for creating a connect Azure Sphere IoT application using XRT is illustration in the following graphic.
+The process for creating a connected Azure Sphere IoT application using XRT is illustrated in the following graphic.

 ![Azure Development Process](AzureDevProcess.jpg)